-Remember that there are two halves of a song - the recording and the composition (underlying lyrics, beat, and melody).
-Both the recording and the composition earn separate and distinct royalties when a song is either distributed or played publicly.
-As an artist, songwriter, or composer, you are entitled to these royalties, but collecting them individually from every organization that uses your music would be a full-time job.
-But following the below steps will enable you to generate and collect global royalties for your music.
+It’s important to remember there are two halves of a song, too — the recording itself and the composition (its underlying lyrics, beat, and melody).
+Both earn their own distinct royalties whenever a song is distributed or played publicly.
+As an artist, songwriter or composer, you are entitled to these earnings, but collecting them from every organization that uses your music would be a full-time job.

-Publishing administrators and music publishers collect and track performance, mechanical, and micro-sync royalties on behalf of their songwriter clients.
-Publishing administrators, like Songtrust, handle song registrations and collect performance and mechanical royalties for songwriters around the world.
-Associating with a publishing administrator, like Songtrust, allows artists to maintain 100% ownership of their songs, while ensuring their royalties are collected.
+Publishing administrators (like Songtrust) register, collect, and track performance, mechanical, and micro-sync royalties on behalf of their songwriter clients around the world.
+Associating with a publishing administrator lets artists maintain 100% ownership of their songs while ensuring their royalties are collected wherever they are earned.

-Traditional publishers also collect performance, mechanical, and micro-sync royalties for their clients, but they require that a songwriter relinquish control of part or all of their song(s), generally in exchange for an up-front monetary advance and creative services like sync pitching, A&R, and pitching songs to performing artists.
+Traditional publishers also collect performance, mechanical and micro-sync royalties for their clients, but they often require that a songwriter relinquish control of part or all of their song(s), generally in exchange for an upfront advance and creative services like potential sync placements, A&R, and pitching songs to performing artists.

-Step 4: Make Sure You Are Collecting on Neighbouring Rights or Digital Performance Royalties
+Step 4: Make Sure You Are Collecting Neighbouring Rights or Digital Performance Royalties

-A source of royalties that is often overlooked is neighbouring rights, similar to digital performance royalties in the U.S. These are similar to performance royalties, but they are paid to recording owners and performing artists (everyone listed on the official recording credits, not only the primary artist) when songs are broadcast on terrestrial or streaming radio, or in clubs or venues.
+A source of royalties that is often overlooked is neighbouring rights.
+They are similar to performance royalties in the U.S. but paid to recording owners and performing artists (everyone listed on the official recording credits, not only the primary artist) when songs are broadcast on terrestrial or streaming radio, or in clubs or venues.

-Terrestrial radio broadcasts do not earn royalties in the U.S. terrestrial radio broadcast does not earn a royalty on the sound recording, whereas elsewhere in the world, these “neighbouring rights royalties” are earned.
-Streaming and satellite radio earns sound recording royalties around the world.
+Terrestrial radio broadcasts do not earn royalties in the U.S. as they do with “neighbouring rights royalties” elsewhere in the world.
+Streaming and satellite radio earn sound recording royalties around the world instead.
 In the U.S., SoundExchange is responsible for collecting digital performance royalties, whereas outside of the U.S., many regional organizations handle neighbouring rights administration (like PPL in the U.K.).

-To ensure that you can collect all of your neighbouring rights and digital performance royalties, you must confirm that the agency you select has global reach and partnerships with organizations in other countries.
-Make sure you know before you sign where they’ll be able to register and collect for you on these rights.
+To collect all of your neighbouring rights and digital performance royalties, you must confirm that the agency you select has global reach and partnerships with organizations in other countries.
+Make sure you know they’ll be able to register and collect for you on these rights before you sign anything.

 A more detailed guide to neighbouring rights and digital performance royalties can be found here.

-The bottom line is that registering your music with a PRO or CMO alone is not enough to generate royalties and collect all the revenue your music earns.
-Once you work with a music distributor to make your songs available online and start releasing music, every stream, every download, and every view earns royalties for both the sound recording owner and the composition (publishing) owner.
-And if you are a self-released artist, all of these types of royalties are your responsibility to manage and collect, directly or with your partners.
+The bottom line: Registering your music with a PRO or CMO alone is not enough to generate royalties and collect all the revenue your music earns.
+Once you work with a music distributor to make your songs available online and start releasing music, every stream, download and view earns royalties for both the sound recording and composition owner.
+If you are a self-released artist, all of these types of royalties are your responsibility to manage and collect, directly or with your partners.

-As a publishing administrator, Songtrust ensures that you are collecting all your performing, mechanical, and micro-sync royalties all over the world wherever your song is earning; we cover 98% of the global music market for collections.
-For a one-time-only registration fee and a small commission on our collections, you can keep 100% ownership of your copyrights and maintain creative control, while ensuring that you are collecting all the revenue you earn from your music publishing.
+As a publishing administrator, Songtrust ensures that you are collecting all your performing, mechanical and micro-sync royalties all over the world wherever your song is earning; we cover 98% of the global music market for collections.
+For a one-time-only registration fee and a small commission on our collections, you can keep 100% ownership of your copyrights and maintain creative control while ensuring that you are collecting all the revenue you earn from your music publishing.

 Download our free Royalty Checklist for on-the-go information about what steps you need to take to collect all of your global royalties.